 Loggerhead sea turtles are rarely caught in the shark gillnet fishery.
-No loggerheads were observed caught with strikenets during the 2000 - 2002 right whale calving seasons (Carlson, 2000; Carlson and Baremore, 2001; Carlson and Baremore, 2002a).
-However, three loggerhead sea turtles were observed caught with drift gillnets during right whale calving season, one each year from 2000 to 2002 (Carlson, 2000; Carlson and Baremore, 2001; Carlson and Baremore, 2001; Carlson and Baremore, 2001; Carlson and Baremore, 2002a; Garrison, 2003a).
+During the 1999 right whale calving season, no loggerhead sea turtles were observed caught in this fishery (Carlson and Lee, 1999), and no loggerheads were observed caught with strikenets during the 2000 - 2002 right whale calving seasons (Carlson 2000; Carlson and Baremore, 2001; Carlson and Baremore, 2002a).
+However, three loggerhead sea turtles were observed caught with drift gillnets during right whale calving season, one each year from 2000 to 2002 (Carlson, 2000; Carlson and Baremore, 2001; Carlson and Baremore, 2002a; Garrison, 2003).
+In 2004 there were no observed sea turtle interactions in either the strikenet or drift gillnet fisheries.

-No loggerhead sea turtles were caught outside of the right whale calving season in 2002 (Carlson and Baremore, 2002b), and no loggerhead turtles were observed caught during or after the right whale calving season in 2003 or 2004 in the directed shark gillnet fishery (Carlson and Baremore, 2003; Carlson, pers. comm).
-In 2005, five loggerheads were observed caught, and in 2006 three loggerheads were observed caught (Table 3.13).
-In 2007, 4 loggerhead sea turtles were observed, three were released alive, and one was released in an unknown condition (Baremore et al., 2007).
+No loggerhead sea turtles were caught outside of the right whale calving season in 2002 (Carlson and Baremore, 2002b), and no loggerhead turtles were observed caught during or after the right whale calving season in 2003 or 2004 in the directed shark gillnet fishery (Carlson and Baremore 2003; Carlson, pers. comm).
+In 2005, five loggerheads were observed caught, and in 2006 three loggerheads were observed caught (Table 3-13).